LazyCyborg/tmseegpy/README.md

 ## Example Pipeline

 Below is the pipeline **I use**, after iterating a lot and verifying that the final EEG looks reasonable (contains typical TEPs and stable PCI-values).
-It’s primarily tested on recordings from one healthy subject (awake/slightly somnolent). **Use at your own risk**—always visually check data quality.
+It’s primarily tested on recordings from one healthy subject (awake/slightly somnolent).

 ## Notes on Quality Control
 - *Always visually inspect final TMS-EEG waveforms* and confirm TEP latencies/amplitudes are physiologically reasonable.